How to choose the right office for your small business

 Any working space that has a suspended ceiling with tiles should be avoided – it feels far too corporate.
 Likewise, what are the opportunities to personalise your space?
 Our firm has a fairly minimal approach to decoration and we prefer to put our architecture models on display rather than buy art.
 Can you do the same?

 For more information on Paul and Allford Hall Monaghan Morris (AHMM) visit http://www.ahmm.co.uk/.

 A change of premises may require different insurance arrangements.
-Contents insurance will be important and you may need buildings insurance.
-Have look through Hiscox’s office insurance products for more information.
+Office contents insurance will be important and you may need commercial buildings insurance.
+Have look through our range of office insurance products for more information on the types of cover which stand to benefit your business.

 All images photographed by Timothy Soar: www.timothysoar.co.uk (external link).